All Episodes

 Just a second.

-Well, I was just informed the Southeast Missouri State uh uh University Indians have already changed their logo.
+Well, I was just informed the Southeast Missouri State University Indians have already changed their logo.

-Uh and they knew the ruling was coming uh down the well, I was last there in 1969, folks, and that's the last time I paid any attention to it.
+Well, I was last there in 1969, folks, so that's the last time I paid any attention to it.

-But uh I was just off by one year.
+But I was just off by one year.

-Anyway, as I was saying, uh this this is gonna be greeted with with all kinds of excitement by people.
+Anyway, as I was saying, this is going to be greeted with all kinds of excitement by people, this move by Tony Blair.

-You know, I think it's silly of us to give away foreign aid to all these countries with thug leaders that that uh that do nothing but bash us.
+You know, I think it's silly of us to give away foreign aid to all these countries with thug leaders that do nothing but bash us.

 And you stay off the list for five years.